-This is the second iteration of DJI cameras and this time the camera was entirely made by Caddx.
-The goal with this camera was to reduce the size and weight of the system.
-At 5.2g, it’s about half the weight of the default camera.
-With the smaller size comes some minor compromises as well.
+At 5.2g, this camera is about half the weight of the default camera.
+The smaller size does come with some minor compromises however.
 The Nebula will not do low latency mode.
 High quality mode doesn’t really have latency issues but it’s not advised to use for high spec racing.
-Also, the Nebula will ONLY do 16:9 and not 4:3.
+Also, the Nebula will only do 16:9 and not 4:3.
 This means that your vertical FOV will be somewhat reduced.

 - Caddx Vista

 - 110mm camera wire

 - Wiring harness for Vista